mhShohan/full-stack-dev/microservice-practice/README.md

-# Microservices Practice - video timestamp: 00.39.00
+# Microservices Practice - video (day-2) timestamp: 01.37.00

 # CLI

 - docker ps
 - docker inspect container_name

+### connect to docker container database

+- `postgres` - container name, or
+- `host.docker.internal` , or
+- by using ip address of the container, view the ip address by `docker inspect <container_name>` this command and view the network object